-- This map is being used to represent the location and size of two gangs in Compton California.
+- Nominal Choropleth maps portray areal data that area broken down by a group or category.- This map is being used to represent the location and size of two gangs in Compton California.

 - www.streetgangs.com